TolisSth/jit-crowd-emulator/README.md

 - ```Username file path``` this file will contain the usernames that the bots will use, if you do not have a file tha contains usernames, you can enter some usernames manually after hitting enter.

 ## Requirments
-Before you go ahead and create artificial crowd you will first need to download and install ```selenium``` using the pip package manager.
+Before you go ahead and create artificial crowds you will first need to download and install ```selenium``` using the pip package manager.
 After that you will need to insure that you have installed a webdriver.
 Bellow there is a list.

 | Browser | Web Driver Link |
 | ------- | -------------- |